pranav-ek/pranav-ek.github.io/_posts/2016-12-25-integrating-redis-with-spring-application.markdown

     }
 {% endhighlight %}
 #### 5. Conclusion
-Redis is not a simple key-value store, it can be called as a data structure store as it's able to store data in advanced data structures.
+Redis is not a simple key-value store, it can be called as a data structure store as it's can store data in advanced data structures.
 Spring Cache abstraction is a high level abstraction for interacting with the store.